 Use these step-by-step instruction, complete with pictures, to lay out your quilt or flag.

-In the meantime, other local or state display examples will be catalogued including this draft portable pop-up display of Utah Wildernesses
+Other local or state display examples will also be catalogued here including this draft portable pop-up display of Utah Wildernesses

 that could be used for the 50th and beyond.
 The center panel could be removed for use after 2014.
 Pop-ups run about $150-200 each depending on height/width and quality.